d12frosted/elpa-mirror/stable-melpa/ebuku-readme.txt

 ## Customisation

-The `ebuku' customize-group can be used to customise:
+The `ebuku' customize-group includes variables for:

 * the path to the `buku' executable;